Serving as CRO Through a Complex Chapter 11 Reorganization

 Supply Chain Optimization

-As financial advisors and CRO, Mackinac Partners helped the company improve operations, increase efficiencies and implement a successful Plan of Reorganization which reduced debt by $200 million and raised new capital of $50 million.
-The restructuring was completed within 10 months including the successful confirmation of a consensual Plan of Reorganization.
+As financial advisors and CRO, our team helped the Company improve operations, increase efficiencies, and implement a successful Plan of Reorganization which reduced debt by $200 million and raised new capital of $50 million.
+The restructuring was completed within 10 months, including the successful confirmation of a consensual Plan of Reorganization.